The ‘magic’ of The Jets: We had a crush on them…cross by broken heart!

 In 2015 the group reformed to perform 30th anniversary shows in The Philippines and in Orem, Utah.
 Their influence has stood the test of time with the likes of Britney Spears (“You Got It All”), Aaron Carter (“Crush On You”) and Nayobe (“Make It Real”) recording their version of Jets’ songs for their respective albums, with Carter taking his version of “Crush” back into the UK top ten as well as in Australia, Germany and Norway!

-Stay in touch with The Jets through their official FACEBOOK page
+Remind yourself of the awesome music and also stay in touch with The Jets through their official FACEBOOK page